Autonomous Agent

 ## AnswerRun it

-chidori run agents/deep_researcher.star \
+chidori run agents/deep_researcher.ts \

 --input question="How does Rust's borrow checker work?" \